Sapphirine/Biomedical-Domain-Knowledge-Graph/Readme.md

 ## The crawling folder contains codes crawling from websites.

 ## The graph folder contains codes merging things together into a graph.

+The youtube link of our demo could be found at: youtu.be/sLnF-YUjLJM